ArtieGras/composer-ticker-canary/README.md

 ### Step 2 — Get an Alpaca paper-trading account

 Alpaca is the broker whose asset database we'll be reading.
-They give free paper-trading accounts.
-We only need to *read* their public asset metadata, so paper credentials work fine — we don't actually trade through Alpaca.
+They allow free paper-trading accounts, separate from your Composer account.
+We only need to *read* their public asset metadata, so paper credentials work fine — we don't actually trade through Alpaca with this account.

 1. Go to **https://alpaca.markets** and click **Sign Up**.
 2. Create an account with your email.
 (Free, no credit card needed for paper trading.)